 - 1. Inform the Headteacher and Deputy Headteacher, check that proposed dates are convenient and ensure it is added to the calendar. - 2.
-At least 3 WEEKS before the trip the allocated administrator needs to prepare trip letter, set up parent pay, book tickets where necessary according to trips timetable for the academic year. - 3.
+At least 3 WEEKS before the trip the Year Group Lead needs to prepare trip letter and notify the office team. - 3.
+At least 3 WEEKS before the trip the allocated administrator needs to set up parent pay, book tickets where necessary according to trips timetable for the academic year. - 4.
 At least 2 WEEKS before the trip member of staff organising the trip should thoroughly plan and carry out research to ensure all aspects are covered relating to the suitability and safety of the pupils and staff.
-Where possible a pre visit to the location by the member of staff should be undertaken. - 4.
+Where possible a pre visit to the location by the member of staff should be undertaken. - 5.
 Risk assessments to be completed and signed by Headteacher.
-Template risk assessments are available T:\ADMIN\2018-2019\Trips\Templates and some organisations have their own risk assessments which you can attach. - 5.
-Educational Visits Approval form (EVA1) to be completed and authorised by the Headteacher. - 6.
-Complete an Emergency Contact List for staff. - 7.
+Template risk assessments are available T:\ADMIN\2018-2019\Trips\Templates and some organisations have their own risk assessments which you can attach. - 6.
+Educational Visits Approval form (EVA1) to be completed and authorised by the Headteacher. - 7.
+Complete an Emergency Contact List for staff. - 8.
 Add on to Evolve and upload all documents.
-Click blue tab 'add', complete form, upload documents. - 8.
+Click blue tab 'add', complete form, upload documents. - 9.
 Submit on Evolve to EVC Admin EVC and DHT.
-Send notification. - 9.
-Pass paperwork signed by Headteacher to the allocated administrator. - 10.
+Send notification. - 10.
+Pass paperwork signed by Headteacher to the allocated administrator. - 11.
 Allocated EVC administrator to check all paperwork is present and authorised.
-Check this is all uploaded onto Evolve. - 11.
-Allocated EVC administrator to ensure all bookings and payments for the trip have been processed. - 12.
-Letter to be uploaded on to Evolve. - 13.
-EVC and DHT to evaluate on Evolve and submit to Headteacher for final approval. - 14.
+Check this is all uploaded onto Evolve. - 12.
+Allocated EVC administrator to ensure all bookings and payments for the trip have been processed. - 13.
+Letter to be uploaded on to Evolve. - 14.
+EVC and DHT to evaluate on Evolve and submit to Headteacher for final approval. - 15.
 Headteacher to check and authorise.
-If not satisfied with Evolve details return to EVC, with notes to be followed up with trip organiser asap prior to the trip. - 15.
+If not satisfied with Evolve details return to EVC, with notes to be followed up with trip organiser asap prior to the trip. - 16.
 Allocated EVC administrator compiles trip pack for organiser.
-If any information is missing allocated EVC administrator to notify either the EVC or Head with sufficient time to resolve concerns prior to the trip. - 16.
+If any information is missing allocated EVC administrator to notify either the EVC or Head with sufficient time to resolve concerns prior to the trip. - 17.
 Allocated EVC administrator to file all paperwork in the main office.